 The Residential HOA did not feel that this District should include these towers.
 The remaining lawsuit in this matter challenged whether the mill levies can be charged against the owners in The Landmark because they do not receive the benefit from the improvements that the District was intended to create.
 In fall 2013, the court ruled in favor of the Residential HOA and removed the debt portion of the mill levy, leaving just a 1.5 mill assessment for operations, which is charged to owners in The Landmark.
 The District and its co-defendants filed an appeal on this case that challenges the court’s holdings on improper taxation issues and the injunction on the imposition of taxes against the property owners.
 In April 2016, the Colorado Court of Appeals ruled in favor of the Residential HOA, and therefore only the smaller 1.5 mill assessment remains.
 The District and its co-defendants filed an appeal to the Colorado Supreme Court in June 2016.
 In November, the Colorado Supreme Court granted the appeal on portions of the case.
 The briefing provided on both sides of the matter could take through the end of 2016, but it is possible that oral argument would not occur until Summer 2017.
 The grant of a Writ of Certiorari neither indicates that the Colorado Supreme Court agrees nor disagrees with the positions of the defendants, but it does mean that the injunction against the levying of taxes remains in place.

 At each board of directors meeting for the Residential HOA there is a discussion of the status of the case.
 In addition, all of the filings in the case are posted on the Residential HOA website for review by interested homeowners.
-Finally, there is an addendum to the Purchase and Sale Agreement that addresses the latest information about the cases.
-Please consult this and let us know if you have any questions.
+Please ask your broker for the latest updates related to the Purchase and Sale Agreement.

 What happens if the Towers HOA wins this case?

 We are not sure, but if the remaining case is won by the residential HOA, the District could be forced to remove The Landmark from assessment, or the court could just keep things as they are, where only 1.5 mills are charged.
-Please review the addendum to the Purchase and Sale Agreement or contact us for the latest updates.
+Please ask your broker for the latest updates related to the Purchase and Sale Agreement.

 What happens if the Towers HOA loses this case?

 We are not sure, but it would likely result in all of the levies increasing back to the 2013 ruling.
 This would mean that the property taxes for owners could rise back to former levels (59.5 mills), or certainly higher (there is a maximum in the service plan of 69 mills).
 There is also a possibility that the taxes could be assessed for 2013 or 2014 or 2015 as well, although even the defendants agree this is unlikely.
 At this point, we don’t know.
-Please review the addendum to the Purchase and Sale Agreement or contact us for the latest updates.
+Please ask your broker for the latest updates related to the Purchase and Sale Agreement.